ktkk/motif-css/README.md

 ```

 An example is provided by means of [index.html](./index.html).
-To run a local instance, invoke the Make rule `run` (needs python3).
+To run a local instance, invoke the Make rule `run`.

 ```sh
 make run